-- I. Coordinating the findings of consultations and laboratories - J. Interpreting such findings for the member and his/her family, subject to regulatory requirements regarding confidentiality. - K. Coordinating dental care as part of the overall health care management of VNSNY CHOICE SelectHealth members. - I. Assessing the member's need for mental health and/or alcohol/substance abuse services during initial, subsequent and annual visits. - M. Providing documentation of member HIV and AIDS status to VNSNY CHOICE.
-(For further information, see Section 2 Verifying Eligibility for Covered Services.) - N. Assisting the plan in securing laboratory results (CD4 measurements/viral loads) and prescription information - O. Maintains a current medical record for the member - I. Appropriate coverage for your patients who may be in a hospital or skilled nursing facility - II.
+- d.
+Conducting baseline and periodic physical exams, including any tests and any ancillary services required to make your appraisal.
+(Members of a SelectHealth are to be assessed by the PCP within 4 weeks of the effective date of enrollment.) - e.
+Diagnosing and treating conditions not requiring the services of a specialist. - f.
+Initiating referrals from non-primary care service as required by the specific plan in which the member is enrolled - g.
+Arranging inpatient care - h.
+Consulting with specialists, behavioral health providers, laboratory, and radiological services when medically necessary. - i.
+Coordinating the findings of consultations and laboratories - j.
+Interpreting such findings for the member and his/her family, subject to regulatory requirements regarding confidentiality. - k.
+Coordinating dental care as part of the overall health care management of SelectHealth members. - I. Assessing the member's need for mental health and/or alcohol/substance abuse services during initial, subsequent, and annual visits. - I. Providing documentation of member HIV and AIDS status to VNSNY CHOICE.
+(For further information, see Section 2 Verifying Eligibility for Covered Services.) - m.
+Assisting the plan in securing laboratory results (CD4 measurements/viral loads) and prescription information - n.
+Maintains a current medical record for the member - o.
+Appropriate coverage for your patients who may be in a hospital or skilled nursing facility - p.
 Educational services including: - a.
 Information to assist members in using healthcare services appropriately - b.
 Information on personal health behavior and lifestyle - c.
-Information on achieving and maintaining physical and mental health - III.
-Maintenance of certain standards for your office, service, and medical records. - P. C/THP screening for children and adolescents - Q. VNSNY CHOICE SelectHealth requires HIV pre-test counseling with clinical recommendation of testing for all pregnant women.
-Those women and their newborns must have access to services for positive management of HIV disease, psychosocial support and case management for medical, social and addictive services.
+Information on achieving and maintaining physical and mental health - q.
+Maintenance of certain standards for your office, service, and medical records.

+- q.
+C/THP screening for children and adolescents - r.
+SelectHealth requires HIV pre-test counseling with clinical recommendation of testing for all pregnant women.
+Those women and their newborns must have access to services for positive management of HIV disease, psychosocial support, and case management for medical, social, and addictive services. - s.
+Knowingly uses (or causes to be used) a false record or statement to get a claim paid by the federal government. - t.
+Conspires with others to get a false or fraudulent claim paid by the federal government. - u.
+Knowingly uses (or causes to be used) a false record or statement to conceal, avoid, or decrease an obligation to pay or transmit money or property to the federal government.